 An impact data pipeline provides a dynamic framework for analyzing impacts based on impact management and ESG frameworks, but stakeholders still need to participate in continuous learning.
 Impact Experiments are short and frequent experiments designed to collect feedback from stakeholders.

 The idea of impact measurement and management scares many organizations.
 Many teams lack skills in data design and architecture.
 Often, they hire external consultants who have either impact management or data management and data science skills but not both.
 On top of that, they may not be familiar with the capabilities of modern technology architectures that can streamline the process in the first place.

-The best advice we can give you is to avoid analysis paralysis, whether you are your enterprise, funders, or corporates.
-You can start small and grow iteratively by partnering with an impact management provider who has both modern technology and IMM advisory.
+The best advice we can give you is to avoid analysis paralysis, whether you are your enterprise, funders, or corporate.
+You can start small and grow iteratively by partnering with an impact management provider with modern technology and IMM advisory.
 This approach will boost long-term success and reduce costs significantly.